Does your dog love going for rides in the car? For long road trips or short trips across town, dogs are our trusty

 This hard-sided carrier by Petmate Basics has two doors, including one on the top which allows for easy loading and unloading of your dog.
 Its lightweight and durable plastic construction makes it safe, secure, and comfortable for your pup on road trips.
-Make sure to secure the crate to your vehicle with straps like these.
+Make sure to secure the crate to your vehicle.

 Cargo area barriers